shlienlab/raccoon/docs/clustering.rst

 :code:`'de'`     **Differential Evolution**: a simple evolutionary algorithm,
-                 it requires to set a number of candidates for the parametric space search and a number of maximum iterations [Storn1997]_
+                 it requires to set a number of candidates for the parametric space search and a number of maximum iterations [Storn1997]_ :code:`'auto'`   **Automatic**: dynamically adapt the optimizer choice to the dataset size.
+Grid Search will be used for larger coarse searches, DE will be saved for smaller datasets and more detailed runs.
 ===============  ============================================================

 While Grid Search requires to define the exact set of points to explore, either directly